GWDdoS/Astral/about.md

 # Special Thanks

 * Thank you Slideglide for helping us with this, also teaching us how to do not blow up this!
-* Argxment for the idea (bc we aint making a mod from scratch :clueless:)